DMTF/Redfish-Service-Validator/README.md

 OemCheck = \<True / False\>    Specify if we want to check OEM properties

+UriCheck = \<True / False\>    Specify if we want to compare resource URI with Redfish.Uris

+VersionCheck = (string)     Specify version to test the service against, toggling protocol specific configuration (leave blank for automatic version)

 Other attributes under the "[Options]" section have schema specific implementations as described below

 LocalOnlyMode - (boolean) Only test properties against Schema placed in the root of MetadataFilePath.